 Orientation takes place on Monday after the arrival date.

 You must be at least 18 years old at the start of your placement.
-Exceptions can be made for under 18’s accompanied by a guardian or with a parental consent.

 All volunteers must have adequate volunteer travel insurance and are required to provide a criminal background check to local staff on arrival in Brazil or during orientation.

 Knowledge of basic Portuguese is desired but not a pre-requisite.
 You will already learn a lot practising in your project where nobody speaks good English, but if you would like to speed up your learning we recommend that you take advantage of a very affordable 20 hours Portuguese course taught at your accommodation for only U$ 180.